 7. OPTIONS TO PAY OR OTHERWISE SETTLE CLAIMS; TERMINATION OF LIABILITY

-In case of a claim under this policy, the Company shall have the following additional options:
+In case of a claim under this policy, the Company has the following additional options:

-(a) To Pay or Tender Payment of the Amount of Insurance or to Purchase the Indebtedness.
+a.
+To Pay or Tender Payment of the Amount of Insurance or to Purchase the Indebtedness

-(i) To pay or tender payment of the Amount of Insurance under this policy together with any costs, attorneys’ fees, and expenses incurred by the Insured Claimant that were authorized by the Company up to the time of payment or tender of payment and that the Company is obligated to pay; or
+i.
+To pay or tender payment of the Amount of Insurance under this policy.
+In addition, the Company will pay any costs, attorneys’ fees, and expenses incurred by the Insured Claimant that were authorized by the Company up to the time of payment or tender of payment and that the Company is obligated to pay; or

-(ii) To purchase the Indebtedness for the amount of the Indebtedness on the date of purchase, together with any costs, attorneys’ fees, and expenses incurred by the Insured Claimant that were authorized by the Company up to the time of purchase and that the Company is obligated to pay.
+ii.
+To purchase the Indebtedness for the amount of the Indebtedness on the date of purchase.
+In addition, the Company will pay any costs, attorneys’ fees, and expenses incurred by the Insured Claimant that were authorized by the Company up to the time of purchase and that the Company is obligated to pay.

-When the Company purchases the Indebtedness, the Insured shall transfer, assign, and convey to the Company the Indebtedness and the Insured Mortgage, together with any collateral security.
+If the Company purchases the Indebtedness, the Insured must transfer, assign, and convey to the Company the Indebtedness and the Insured Mortgage, together with any collateral security.

-Upon the exercise by the Company of either of the options provided for in subsections (a)(i) or (ii), all liability and obligations of the Company to the Insured under this policy, other than to make the payment required in those subsections, shall terminate, including any liability or obligation to defend, prosecute, or continue any litigation.
+Upon the exercise by the Company of either option provided for in Condition 7.a., the Company’s liability and obligations to the Insured under this policy terminate, including any obligation to defend, prosecute, or continue any litigation.

-(b) To Pay or Otherwise Settle With Parties Other Than the Insured or With the Insured Claimant.
+b.
+To Pay or Otherwise Settle with Parties other than the Insured or with the Insured Claimant

-(i) to pay or otherwise settle with other parties for or in the name of an Insured Claimant any claim insured against under this policy.
+i.
+To pay or otherwise settle with parties other than the Insured for or in the name of the Insured Claimant.
 In addition, the Company will pay any costs, attorneys’ fees, and expenses incurred by the Insured Claimant that were authorized by the Company up to the time of payment and that the Company is obligated to pay; or

-(ii) to pay or otherwise settle with the Insured Claimant the loss or damage provided for under this policy, together with any costs, attorneys’ fees, and expenses incurred by the Insured Claimant that were authorized by the Company up to the time of payment and that the Company is obligated to pay.
+ii.
+To pay or otherwise settle with the Insured Claimant the loss or damage provided for under this policy.
+In addition, the Company will pay any costs, attorneys’ fees, and expenses incurred by the Insured Claimant that were authorized by the Company up to the time of payment and that the Company is obligated to pay.

-Upon the exercise by the Company of either of the options provided for in subsections (b)(i) or (ii), the Company’s obligations to the Insured under this policy for the claimed loss or damage, other than the payments required to be made, shall terminate, including any liability or obligation to defend, prosecute, or continue any litigation.
+Upon the exercise by the Company of either option provided for in Condition 7.b., the Company’s liability and obligations to the Insured under this policy terminate, including any obligation to defend, prosecute, or continue any litigation.

-8. DETERMINATION AND EXTENT OF LIABILITY
+8. CONTRACT OF INDEMNITY; DETERMINATION AND EXTENT OF LIABILITY

-This policy is a contract of indemnity against actual monetary loss or damage sustained or incurred by the Insured Claimant who has suffered loss or damage by reason of matters insured against by this policy.
+This policy is a contract of indemnity against actual monetary loss or damage sustained or incurred by an Insured Claimant who has suffered the loss or damage by reason of matters insured against by this policy.
+This policy is not an abstract of the Title, report of the condition of the Title, legal opinion, opinion of the Title, or other representation of the status of the Title.
+All claims asserted under this policy are based in contract and are restricted to the terms and provisions of this policy.
+The Company is not liable for any claim alleging negligence or negligent misrepresentation arising from or in connection with this policy or the determination of the insurability of the Title.

-(a) The extent of liability of the Company for loss or damage under this policy shall not exceed the least of
+a.
+The extent of liability of the Company for loss or damage under this policy does not exceed the least of:

-(i) the Amount of Insurance,
+i. the Amount of Insurance;

-(ii) the Indebtedness,
+ii. the Indebtedness;

-(iii) the difference between the value of the Title as insured and the value of the Title subject to the risk insured against by this policy, or
+iii. the difference between the fair market value of the Title, as insured, and the fair market value of the Title subject to the matter insured against by this policy; or